eed3si9n/eed3si9n.com/content/posts/december-adventure-2025.md

 these may not cover all bases, but hopefully you can see the commonality among them. the time signature is very 4/4, with four kick drum, and the motif repeats over 2 or 4 bars.
 1998 _Future of the Future_, for instance makes a synth arpeggio loop of 8 beats (2 bars), highhat exactly at 1/8 position, and clap at 2 and 4, and piano chord stabs around 7 at the end.

-Robag Wruhme's 2019 has more modern feel, but the note placement is similar.
+Robag Wruhme's 2019 _Nata Alma_ has a more modern feel, but the note placement is similar.
 4/4 kick drum, highhat at 1/8 position, and snare at 2 and 4. a nice fill at the end of 16 beat loop (4 bars). given that this track has 118 beats per minute, each bar is 2s, and 4 bar loops in 8s.

 coming back to Cyrus/Basic Channel's _Inversion/Precense_: